MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/manage-variables-pane.md

 Through the **Variables** pane, you can search for variables, rename them, find their usages and filter them by type.

-When the process runs, the current value of each variable is shown next to its name.
+When the flow runs, the current value of each variable is shown next to its name.
 Variables of disabled actions are omitted.

 ![The current variables' values displayed in the Variables pane.](../media/variables-pane/variables-pane-run-values.png)